Jackson’s Bay, 1874-1879: Resolutely Untamed

 • – In constructing harbour works, wharves, &c, for the settlement.

-By the time they reached point 16, earlier statements may have already seduced potential settlers: Seven years’ rent entitled them to “a grant of the land without further payment.”
-They were to be “landed free of cost” and allowed to live “free of rent for a period sufficient to enable them to get dwellings erected on their own sections.”
+By the time they reached point 16, earlier statements may have already seduced potential settlers: The settlers were to be “landed free of cost” and allowed to live “free of rent for a period sufficient to enable them to get dwellings erected on their own sections.”
+Seven years’ rental payments on those sections entitled them to permanent occupation.
 Another statement assured employment at “half time during the first two years of settlement.”

-“It was thought likely at first that discoveries of minerals would give the district a start, and that those settlers who had cleared their ten-acre sections would be able to sell them, and go on to their [50-acre] rural sections.
-But a mistake was made at first in sending the first settlers before the surveys had sufficiently progressed,” Mueller told the Jackson’s Bay commission of inquiry on 5 April 1879.8
+Mueller told the commission of inquiry on 5 April 1879: “It was thought likely at first that discoveries of minerals would give the district a start, and that those settlers who had cleared their ten-acre sections would be able to sell them, and go on to their [50-acre] rural sections.
+But a mistake was made at first in sending the first settlers before the surveys had sufficiently progressed.”8

 Map Arawata Township